-Rajasthan is one of the most visited places by tourists from all across the world because it has got something amazing for one and all from a budget traveler to a luxury holidaymaker.
+Rajasthan is one of the most visited places by tourists from all across the world because it has got something for everyone from a budget traveler to a luxury vacationer.
 It is known as the most royal state of India with miles long forts made centuries ago by spending a fortune and hard work of thousands of laborers.
 From lakes to deserts to forts to mountains, you name it and Rajasthan has it.
 One more thing that attracts people to this fantastic province is the availability of food and accommodation of all sorts that too at reasonable prices.
-If you are someone who loves folk music, handicraft, nature, colorful travel attractions then Rajasthan is the state, you need to head to.
+If you someone who loves folk music, handicraft, nature, colorful travel attractions then Rajasthan is the place, you need to head to.

 On the other hand, exploring the whole place in 2 or 3 days is not possible and requires at least a week to cover all the major travel destinations.
 And to make sure that you plan your trip to Rajasthan the right way I have made an itinerary, which I myself followed on my first solo trip to Rajasthan and had a great time.
 This itinerary is ideal for holidaymakers of all sorts because it will help you make the most of your time, save a good amount of money and enjoy every single travel destination in the best possible manner.